Effective beam separation schemes for the measurement of the electric Aharonov-Bohm effect in an ion interferometer

-The setup is based on the first ion interferometer realised by \cite{Hasselbach1998a,Hasselbach1996,Maier1997,Hasselbach2010a} for helium ions.
-Major modifications have to be carried out, such as the implementation of a single atom tip (SAT) beam source \cite{Kuo2006a,Kuo2008} to increase the expected coherent ion signal up to three orders of magnitude.
-A scheme for beam-path separation up to \unit[300]{\textmu m} \cite{Schmid1985} for electrons can be applied on ions to position two metal tubes between the split partial waves.
-It is based on a combination of two biprism together with a focussing lens.
-A pulsed ion beam mode can be avoided by the use of a delay-line detector with a high temporal resolution to select the signal after measurement.
-We provided detailed calculations concerning the count rates of the expected coherent ions.
-With a few modifications, the setup can also be used to measure possible deviations \cite{Silverman1993} in the magnetic Aharonov-Bohm effect due to the internal structure of ions compared to electrons.
+The experimental setup is related to the first electron interferometer with a single atom tip beam source \cite{Schuetz2014,Kuo2006a,Kuo2008} and the first ion interferometer \cite{Hasselbach1998a,Hasselbach1996,Maier1997,Hasselbach2010a}.
+For the measurement of the Aharanov-Bohm effect a bright ion source and an efficient coherent beam path separation scheme are necessary.
+Therefore, we performed a computer simulation for a beam path separation of \unit[100]{\textmu m} in three different setups.
+We presented a method to calculate the period of the quantum mechanical interference pattern by determining the superposition angle between the partial beams.
+The simulation method was tested with good agreement on an experimentally determined interferogram in a biprism electron interferometer \cite{Schuetz2014}.\\ \\ The simulations for the setup to measure the electric Aharonov-Bohm effect with hydrogen ions indicate that a separation scheme including three biprisms in combination with a single atom tip source \cite{Kuo2008} yield the highest count rate at the detector.
+To observe the Aharonov-Bohm phase shift two metal tubes set on different electric potentials need to be positioned around the separated partial matter waves.
+We discussed a new concept to avoid the pulsed particle operation originally proposed by Aharonov and Bohm \cite{Aharonov1959}.
+Thereby, a delay line detector is applied with a high temporal resolution.
+It is able to selectively measure those ions in the continuous beam that are relevant to observe the Aharonov-Bohm phase shift.
+Combining our simulations with the measured H$_2^+$-ion emission current \cite{Kuo2008}, we predict a total signal acquisition time of about \unit[80]{s} which is short enough to prevent dephasing effects. \\ We also point out that with a few modifications, the setup could be used to measure possible deviations \cite{Silverman1993} in the magnetic Aharonov-Bohm effect due to the internal structure of ions compared to electrons.